purplescorpion1/twitch-to-m3u/README.md

 ```
 streamlink_process = subprocess.Popen(['streamlink', '--twitch-api-header=Authorization=OAuth abcdefghigklmnop', 'twitch.tv/' + channelName, 'best', '--json', '--twitch-disable-ads', '--twitch-low-latency'], stdout=subprocess.PIPE, stderr=subprocess.PIPE)
 ```
-Changing abcdefghigklmnop to your twitch0auth
+Changing abcdefghigklmnop to your twitchOauth (there is space between OAuth and your token code)

 ### How to run
 ```